 Utilities, Internet, Health Care, and Services

-You’ll pay less for bundled essentials like utilities and internet in Switzerland, but expect higher per-visit medical and lifestyle service costs.
+You’ll pay more for most routine services in Switzerland, but internet costs can be lower.
 When budgeting, prioritize reliable insurance and factor in routine service premiums.
 Additionally, understanding repair costs can help expats manage unexpected expenses related to technology.

 Key considerations for your monthly plan include: